 The Association monitors the covenants for compliance throughout the year.
-Except for the Revenue Covenant, the Association believes it was in compliance and has met its bond covenants throughout 2008 and 2007.
+Except for the Revenue Covenant, the Association believes it was in compliance and met its bond covenants throughout 2009 and 2008.
+See Note 13 for additional information regarding the January 2010 payment covenant violation.